Sparse Tuning Enhances Plasticity in PTM-based Continual Learning: Rethinking PTMs in Continual Learning

-Given a sequence of tasks with data $\{\mathcal{D}^1, \mathcal{D}^2, \dots, \mathcal{D}^T\}$, where $\mathcal{D}^t = \{(x_i, y_i)\}_{i=1}^{n_t}$ with $n_t$ input pair, sample $x$ and its corresponding label $y$.
-Different tasks are with disjoint label spaces across tasks: $\mathcal{Y}_i \cap \mathcal{Y}_j = \emptyset$ for $i \neq j$.
-At the training stage $t$, only the current task dataset $\mathcal{D}^t$ is available.
-The model is denoted as $f_\theta$, where $\theta$ is parameters.
 In PTM-based CL, $\theta$ is initialized from a PTM trained on a large-scale dataset and is typically frozen during adaptation.
 The model adapts to new tasks by introducing additional parameters, which can take the form of prompts or adapters, depending on the chosen tuning strategy.
 Despite their structural differences, both methods freeze the backbone and optimize lightweight parameters for efficient adaptation.
 Freezing the PTM parameters $\theta$ limits adaptability to new tasks, shifting the burden to auxiliary modules like prompts or adapters.

-\textbf{Freezing PTMs in prompt tuning}: In prompt-based tuning (the left subfigure in Fig. \ref{fig:fig1}(a)), learnable prompts $\phi$ are prepended or injected into the input embedding, yielding output $p(y \mid x; \theta, \phi) = f_{\theta}(P_\phi(x))$.
+\textbf{Freezing PTMs in prompt tuning}.
+In prompt-based tuning (the left subfigure in Fig. \ref{fig:fig1}(a)), learnable prompts $\phi$ are prepended or injected into the input embedding, yielding output $p(y \mid x; \theta, \phi) = f_{\theta}(P_\phi(x))$.
 The gradient of the log-likelihood with respect to \( \phi \) follows the chain rule:

 where $P_\phi(x)$ represents the modified input obtained by injecting the learnable prompt $\phi$ into the feature space of $x$.
 Since \( \theta \) is frozen, the Jacobian term \( {\partial f_{\theta}}/{\partial x} \) is fixed and reflects the model's sensitivity to input perturbations.
 When this Jacobian is close to zero in directions that encode task-specific features, the gradient signal received by \( \phi \) is significantly diminished, regardless of its expressive capacity~\cite{qiao2023prompt2, fu2024prompt4, gao2023prompt}.
 This severely restricts the effectiveness of prompt-based tuning, especially under distribution shifts where new tasks require directions outside the pre-trained manifold.